jason-renaud/mechanic/README.md

 pip3 install -r requirements.txt
 python run.py
 ```
+- You should see an exception, skip to "Setting up"

+### Setting up
-- You should see an exception with this in it:
+- After running "python run.py" you should see an exception with this in it:
 ```bash
 ModuleNotFoundError: No module named 'services'
 ```